 Amongst others, some of the penalties include:

-When a tax issue arises, the guidance and negotiation skills of a n expert and licensed tax attorney are essential.
-Contact Attorney Alexandra Sabalier, Esq, today for a FREE Initial Legal Consultation so that we can discuss any question and concern you might have that can be addressed in a timely manner.
+When a tax issue arises, the guidance and negotiation skills of an expert and licensed tax attorney are essential.
+Contact Attorney Alexandra Sabalier, Esq, today for a Legal Consultation so that we can discuss any question and concern you might have that can be addressed in a timely manner.